 The FPROT register is readable in user and special modes.
 Bit NV6 is not writable.
 FPOPEN, FPHDIS and FPLDIS bits in the FPROT register can only be written to the protected state (i.e. 0).
 FPLS[1:0] can be written anytime until bit FPLDIS is cleared.
 FPHS[1:0] bits can be written anytime until bit FPHDIS is cleared.
 If the FPOPEN bit is cleared, then the state of the FPHDIS, FPHS[1:0], FPLDIS and FPLS[1:0] bits is irrelevant.
-The FPROT register is loaded from the Flash array during reset according to the following table.
+The FPROT register is loaded from Flash address \$FF0D during reset.